JingbinCao/Customer-Segmentation-w-Python-SQL/README.md

-# Python and SQL Coding and Data Science About Customer Segmentation and Prediction Regarding the Incremental Sales Opportunities
+# Customer Segmentation and Prediction Regarding the Incremental Sales Opportunities

+-- Data science and coding project example
 *The report notebook (pdf, html, and ipynb versions are avaliable in the Root directory)*

 ## 1st Half: